-You have to use the amount of coffee beans needed to brew 12 cups before refilling.
+You have to use the number of coffee beans needed to brew 12 cups before refilling.
 On the other hand, lesser cups means adding less water and fewer beans.
 The brewing session allows you to brew 1-4 cups, but it also allows you to sneak and taste the coffee using the brew-pause function.
 After brewing, the machine will beep five times to signify completion.

 Brewing and the Settings

-The filtration mechanism involves the gold tone filter for the coffee and a charcoal water filter to remove the water impurities.
+The filtration mechanism involves the gold-tone filter for the coffee and a charcoal water filter to remove the water impurities.
 While the filter area is separated for easy cleaning, it’s one of the areas that you will have to wash after every brewing cycle.

 As you brew, the machine has a 60-ounce glass carafe to receive the coffee.
-It has an ergonomic handle, a dripless pour spout that is useful while serving and a knuckle guard.
-Once you finish brewing, you can adjust the auto shutoff for up to 4 hours.
+It has an ergonomic handle, a dripless pour spout that is useful while serving, and a knuckle guard.
+Once you finish brewing, you can adjust the auto-shutoff for up to 4 hours.
 There is an LED display to guide you as you dial.
 When not in use, the LED can be used to show you the time.